Blazing Saddles: Plot

 East of Rock Ridge, Bart introduces the White townspeople to the Black, Chinese, and Irish railroad workers who have all agreed to help them in exchange for acceptance by the community, and explains his plan to defeat Lamarr's army.
-They labor all night to build a perfect copy of the town as a diversion.
-When Bart realizes it will not be enough to fool the villains, the townspeople construct copies of themselves.
+They labor all night to build a perfect copy of the town and its inhabitants as a diversion.

 Bart, Jim, and Mongo buy time by constructing a fake tollbooth in the raiders' path, forcing them to send for change to pay the toll.
-Once through the booth, the raiders attack the fake town and its population of dummies, which have been booby trapped with dynamite.
-After Jim detonates the explosives with his sharpshooting, launching the attackers skyward, the townspeople and workers attack the raiders as Lili sings with the Nazi soldiers.
+Once through the booth, the raiders attack the fake town, which has been booby trapped with dynamite.
+After Jim detonates the explosives with his sharpshooting, launching the attackers skyward, the townspeople and workers attack the raiders.

 The resulting brawl between townspeople, railroad workers, and Lamarr's thugs literally breaks the fourth wall and bursts onto a neighboring movie set where director Buddy Bizarre is filming a Busby Berkeley-style top-hat-and-tails musical number.
-The melee then extends into the studio commissary for a food fight and spills out of the Warner Bros. film lot onto the streets of Burbank.
+The melee then extends into the studio commissary for a food fight and spills out of the Warner Bros. film lot onto the streets of Burbank, California.

 Lamarr escapes the brawl and hails a taxi, instructing the cabbie, "Drive me off this picture!"
 He hides at Mann's Chinese Theatre, which is showing the premiere of Blazing Saddles.
 As he settles into his seat, he sees onscreen Bart arriving on horseback outside the theatre.
 Bart blocks Lamarr's escape and shoots him in the groin.
 Bart and Jim then enter the theater to watch the end of the film.

 Back in the film, Bart announces to the townspeople that he is moving on because his work is done and he has grown bored with protecting them.
 Riding out of town, he finds Jim, still eating his popcorn, and invites him along to "nowhere special".
 The two friends briefly ride into the desert before dismounting and boarding a limousine which drives off into the sunset.